USD ($)

 2. Downtime and Service Reliability

-Cloud service providers can experience outages or technical issues that result in downtime, affecting business operations.
-While providers typically guarantee high uptime through Service Level Agreements (SLAs), no system is immune to failures.
+Cloud service providers can experience outages or technical issues that lead to downtime, impacting business operations.
+While they typically guarantee high uptime through Service Level Agreements (SLAs), no system is completely immune to failures.
+Even brief outages can have serious consequences for businesses that rely on 24/7 availability

 3. Limited Control and Flexibility

-When organizations move their infrastructure to the cloud, they relinquish a degree of control over their systems.
-Cloud providers manage the hardware, software updates, and infrastructure, leaving less room for customization and direct intervention by internal IT teams.
+When organizations move their infrastructure to the cloud, they give up some control over their systems.
+Cloud providers manage hardware and software updates, which limits customization and direct intervention by internal IT teams.

 4. Vendor Lock-In